MasterMedo/bible-relationships/README.md

 Cain_1,son,Adam_1,GEN 4:1
 ```

-We want to turn that data into something like:
+We want to turn that data into a graph, where nodes of the graph represent persons from the Bible and edges represent relationships between them.
+In the image below we can see the graph of the excerpt given above:

 ![](./img/graph-excerpt.png)